changlinli/intro-to-technical-ai-safety-slides/neural_nets/slides.md

 + How many output nodes
 + How many layers
 + Only thing that is learned is the value of weights and biases
++ Things that are learned during training are called "parameters"
++ Things that are fixed when designing the network and do not change during training are called "hyperparameters"

 # Lot of experimentation